Ghostff/lumen-form-request-php7/README.md

 **This is a PHP 7+ version from an initial fork of https://github.com/pearlkrishn/lumen-request-validate**
 ----
-Lumen doesn't have form request validator seperatly.
+Lumen doesnt't have form request validator seperatly.
 This package helps developers to segregate the validation layer from the controller to a separate dedicated class.

 ## Installation

-   `composer require ghostff/lumen-formrequest`
+   `composer require ghostff/lumen-form-request-php7`

 - Add the service provider in bootstrap/app.php